Clinical-Genomics-Lund/nextflow_wgs/.github/pull_request_template.md

 # Checklist:
 <!--
-    The checklist below applies to all types of changes.
+    The checklist below applies to all types of changes, except documentation updates.

+    In the case of changes that only affect documentation external to code source files, remove the checkboxes related to code review and testing for no new warnings.

     Do not hesitate to add your own items to the checklist if applicable.
 -->
 - [ ] My code follows the [style guidelines for NF pipelines at CMD](http://mtlucmds1.lund.skane.se/wiki/doku.php?id=nextflow&s[]=nextflow#code_style_at_cmd)